-• storage (StorageBase) - Storage instance to which the data is written initialize(field, info=None)

-• interval (IntervalData) - Determines how often the tracker interrupts the simulation.
+- storage (StorageBase) Storage instance to which the data is written - interval (IntervalData) Determines how often the tracker interrupts the simulation.
 Simple numbers are interpreted as durations measured in the simulation time variable.
 Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control.
+Finally, instances of the classes defined in interrupts can be given for more control. - transformation (callable, optional) A function that transforms the current state into a new field or field collection, which is then stored.
+This allows to store derived quantities of the field during calculations.
+The argument needs to be a callable function taking 1 or 2 arguments.
+The first argument always is the current field, while the optional second argument is the associated time.